alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 In the words of [Anthony Williams](https://www.justsoftwaresolutions.co.uk/cplusplus/rvalue_references_and_perfect_forwarding.html) (author of “Concurrency in Action”),

 > ❞ This is called *perfect forwarding* because the same overload of [the finally invoked function] is selected as if the same argument was supplied to [it] directly.
 It is essential for library features such as `std::function` and `std::thread` which pass arguments to another (user supplied) function.

+### 4. Chapter 3 &mdash;

+---

+In “Why read this book?”
+Frances writes

+> ❞ The [[ISOCpp](https://isocpp.org)] site even has a section for people with a background in other languages who want to learn C++.
+It doesn’t have a section for “Learning C++ if you already knew C++ a while ago.”
+This book plugs that gap.
+You don’t need a long list of every feature that’s been introduced over the years.
+You need just enough to get your confidence back.

+It seems the aim is to provide a clear solid learning path through the main features of C++11 through C++23, enabling the reader to explore further.

+The aim is clearly *not* to cover or even mention all of the myriad new features.
+Rather, the path will visit some main features that were needed or convenient in some concrete examples, which is an approach to relevance that I agree with.
+And in “Who this book is for” Frances writes:

+> ❞ If you used to know all the gnarly edge cases and quote chapter and verse of a previous standard, this book will help you focus on a handful of new features to get you back in the driving seat.